Tactfulgalaxy/Audits-study-journal/Gte-perps-report-lessons.md

 ## Summary

-These principles emphasize **constant-time operations, safe batching, strict validation, and accounting consistency.**
+These issues from the contest emphasize **constant-time operations, safe batching, strict validation, and accounting consistency and so on to avoid issues**
 Following them ensures contracts remain resilient against gas griefing, DoS, liquidity mismanagement, and accounting exploits.